MHD4112112/urcart-scraper/README.md

 Before installing, make sure you have:

 1. Node.js installed (v14 or higher)
-2. A Firebase project set up
+2. A Firebase project set up (test mode does not require firebase)
 3. Firebase service account credentials (must be in root folder)

 ## Installation